open-source-tabletop/cadence-wargame-system/collections/_modules/scraplands-showdown.md

 #### Action: Move

 Each time one of your cars performs a Move action it may move up to its Movement attribute in inches directly forward, or 1 inch backward, making 1 pivot of up to 45 degrees at any point during the action.
 You may not move over any other car at any time.
-If at any point during your move you move into base contact with another car your movement ends and both cars must make a control check.
+If at any point during your move you move into base contact with another car your movement ends and both cars must make a control check as explained below.

 #### Action: Advance

 When you perform an advance action you follow the same rules as above except that you must move up to your full Movement attribute directly forward making 1 pivot of up to 45 degrees at any point during the action.
-In addition you may increase your Movement attribute for this action by up to 6.
+In addition you may increase your Movement attribute for this action by up to 6 inches.
 For each additional inch you add you must roll a d6 before moving, for each 1 you roll you must make a control check as outlined below.

 #### Action: Coasting

-When activating a car with 1 Command Point, if you fail the test to use the Command Point you may move directly forward up to 2 inches instead of losing the Command Point.
+When activating a car with 1 Command Point, if you fail the test to use the Command Point you may make a Move Action but only moving 2 inches directly forward instead of losing the Command Point.

 ### Taking Damage